Working with multi-level boards

 A set of best practices for API usage on boards with more than two levels of subitems

-This release introduces a new board type that enables multiple levels of subitems and a new rollup column.
-This document outlines the new features and breaks down the API changes you'll need to adapt to.
+This release introduces a new board type that enables multiple levels of subitems and a new rollup column capability.
+This document outlines the new features and provides the API changes you'll need to adapt to.

 Summary of changes